lukekasper/Personal-Projects/Odin-Project/React/Notes.md

   - If a component in the list has changed, rather than re-rendering the entire list we use a key to only re-render the component that has changed
   - [Uuid](https://www.npmjs.com/package/uuid) package can be used to generate a unique id or key
   - Do not generate a unique id for the key during the rendering process, will lead to a new key each render (which defeats the point of a unique key tied to a specific component)
+- Can use `&&` to conditionally render a section of jsx in the return statement of a component (checking against a boolean flag)

 ## Properties (Props)
 - Data passes from parent to child componenets via props